-The following steps outline the application process for the bachelor’s and Mater's programmes at the Faroese University.
+The following steps outline the application process for the bachelor’s and Master's programmes at the Faroese University.

 Always consult the university’s official website for programme-specific application guidelines.

-The first step to applying for a bachelor’s programme is finding the perfect one.
+The first step to applying for a bachelor’s or a master's programme is finding the perfect one.

 Each programme is subject to general entry requirements and programme-specific entry requirements.
 Once you’ve decided on the programmes you’d like to apply for, check both sets of guidelines to determine your eligibility:

 The application will include the following:

 After the deadline passes, your application will undergo a selection procedure determined by the individual university and based on various criteria, such as grades obtained and results of previous courses and degree projects.
 All of these will influence the outcome of your application.

 You will receive your admission results – the Notification of Selection Results – on the date relevant for your application round.